3x3cut0r/robotframework-imagehorizonlibrary/README.md

 - Additional edge preprocessing filters (`gaussian`, `median`, `erode`, `dilate`) for the `edge` recognition strategy.
 - Optional multi-scale search that can be enabled with `Set Scale Range`.
 - Keywords such as `Wait For`, `Locate`, and `Locate All` now have a working timout function and return the correlation score (`score`) and detected scaling factor (`scale`).
+- Debugger now displays the best match score for located images.
+- Edge detection result messages in the debugger have been simplified.
+- `Take A Screenshot` keyword can now capture a specific `region` or `window`.
 - Installation metadata managed via `pyproject.toml`, updated dependencies and removed depricated `setup.py|cfg` files.
 - Removed unused dependencies and replaced `scikit-image` with headless OpenCV (`opencv-python-headless`).
 - Various documentation improvements and safe version handling.